Indo-Aryan languages: Vowels

 Vowel typologies are varied across Indo-Aryan due to diachronic mergers and (in some cases) splits, as well as different accounts by linguists for even the widely-spoken languages.
 Vowel systems per Masica (1991) are listed below.
 Many languages also have phonemic nasal vowels.

-Sylheti language being a tonal, still classified as the Indo-Aryan language.
+Sylheti language is one of the few tonal Indo-Aryan languages, others being Punjabi and a few Dardic languages.
 The vowels of Sylheti language listed below.

 Charts

 The following are consonant systems of major and representative New Indo-Aryan languages, mostly following Masica (1991), though here they are in IPA.
 Parentheses indicate those consonants found only in loanwords: square brackets indicate those with "very low functional load".
 The arrangement is roughly geographical.

 Sociolinguistics

 Register

 In many Indo-Aryan languages, the literary register is often more archaic and utilises a different lexicon (Sanskrit or Perso-Arabic) than spoken vernacular.
-One example is Bengali's high literary form, Sādhū bhāśā, as opposed to the more modern Calita bhāśā (Cholito-bhasha).
+One example is Bengali's high literary form, Sādhū bhāṣā, as opposed to the more modern Calita bhāṣā (Cholito-bhasha).
 This distinction approaches diglossia.